How to migrate files from cloud storage to SharePoint using the Mover Migration Tool

 This step is necessary to ensure that user info (metadata) is transferred during the migration as well.

 - Click Add Users button.
 You will then be presented with a choice of importing a list of users or auto-discovering them from both the source and the destination.
 When you import a list of users (via CSV file), you can set their source and destination IDs as well as source and destination paths.
 In a regular migration, this would the preferred option.
-If you opt for this manual option, please follow instructions here.
 In my case, I will use the Auto Discovery feature and walk you through so you can see what is happening.
 Click Automatically Discover and Add Users button.